This is the preliminary (or launch) version of the 2023-2024 VCU Bulletin. This edition includes all programs

 - Public Health, Master of (M.P.H.)

-Semester course; 1.5 laboratory hours.
-1.5 credits.
-Prerequisite: BIOS 547, EPID 547 with minimum grade of B. Must enroll concurrently in BIOS 548 to take this course.
+Semester course; 3 laboratory hours.
+3 credits.
+Prerequisite: BIOS 543 with a minimum grade of B. Corequisite: BIOS 544.
+Enrollment is restricted to graduate students in the Master of Public Health program; other graduate students may enroll with permission of instructor and program administrator.
 Lab sessions will focus on hands-on data analysis and presentation techniques using SAS statistical software.
-The labs will also provide exercises to help students more fully understand the statistical principles presented in the corequisite lecture course (BIOS 548).
+Techniques and approaches include basic SAS principles such as data manipulation, descriptive procedures, testing, data visualization, linear and logistic regression, model building, Poisson regression and survival analysis.
+The labs will also provide exercises to help students more fully understand the statistical principles presented in the corequisite biostatistics lecture course.

 EPID 571.
 Principles of Epidemiology.
 3 Hours.

 Semester course; 3 lecture hours.
 3 credits.
-Corequisites: BIOS 547 and EPID 547.
 Offers the theoretical foundations, concepts and principles of epidemiological research methods utilized to examine the distribution and determinants of diseases or other health problems.
 Entails understanding of measures of disease frequency and association, descriptive and analytic studies, community surveys, sampling, bias, confounding surveillance, outbreak investigation, screening and research proposal writing.
 Also provides basic foundations for data analysis and its translation into health care planning, management and policy formulation.

 EPID 580.
 Public Health Ethics.
 1 Hour.

-Semester course; 4 practicum hours.
-1 credit.
+Semester course; 4-8 practicum hours.
+1-2 credits (60 hours per credit).
 Prerequisite: EPID 593.
-Enrollment restricted to M.P.H. students.
-Students will be asked to work approximately 60 practical hours over the course of one semester in a professional public health setting and engage in selected training to develop a foundation of basic skills in areas such as communication, leadership and professionalism.
+Enrollment is restricted to M.P.H. students.
+Students typically work 120 practical hours over the course of one semester (8 hours per week average) in a professional public health setting and engage in selected training to develop a foundation of basic skills in areas such as communication, leadership and professionalism.
 The practicum placement will be made according to student area of interest.
 Students will work as members of collaborative public health teams fulfilling varied missions.
-They will complete assigned team tasks, shadow public health professionals, attend meetings and take part in other organizational activities that will provide a basic foundation of knowledge and experience in public health practice and/or research.
-Graded as Satisfactory/Unsatisfactory.
+Each student will have a personalized experience, which could include team tasks, shadowing public health professionals, attending meetings, data entry, descriptive data analysis, transcription of focus group discussions, creation of health promotion materials and participating in other organizational activities that will provide a basic foundation of knowledge and experience in public health research and/or practice.
+Graded as S/U.

 EPID 600.
 Introduction to Public Health.
 3 Hours.